-In October of 2013, the U.S. Food and Drug administration approved a new drug for the treatment of pain.
-The medication was developed as an abuse-deterrent form of hydrocodone, an opioid pain drug that has a high potential for addiction.
+In October of 2013, the U.S. Food and Drug Administration approved a new drug for the treatment of pain.
+Zohydro was developed as an abuse-deterrent form of hydrocodone, an opioid pain drug that has a high potential for addiction.
 This extended release form of hydrocodone offered patients a more effective method of dealing with painful conditions, but a number of questions have arisen about the manufacturer’s claims.

 Controversy Erupts Over Zohydro